yecril71pl/cpp-docs.pl-pl/docs/standard-library/numpunct-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Element specyficzne dla ustawień regionalnych używany jako separator dziesiętny.
+Element specyficzny dla ustawień regionalnych, który ma być używany jako punkt dziesiętny.

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca [do_decimal_point —](#do_decimal_point).
+Funkcja członkowska zwraca [do_decimal_point](#do_decimal_point).

 ### <a name="example"></a>Przykład